 - In a separate bowl with an electric mixer in a very clean bowl and clean whisk attachment, beat the egg whites (room temperature).
 When bubbles start to form add vanilla and 1/2 tbsp of honey and keep mixing and then add another 1/2 tsp of honey until soft peaks form.

 - Add 1 tbsp of egg white mixture to the chocolate mixture and mix well.
 Then add the rest of the egg white foam and gently fold egg white mixture into the chocolate mix (lift the mixture down to top, don´t use electric mixture at this time.
 The key is to stir as less as possible.
-It doesn´t matter if the egg white foam is not completely dissolved with egg yolk mixture).
+It doesn´t matter if the egg white foam is not completely dissolved in egg yolk mixture).

 - Line 20 cm springform (it should be quite high) with baking paper and grease it with coconut butter.

 - Pour the cake mixture into the springform.

 - Take the cake out of the oven and let it cool completely before cutting.

 - While the cake is cooling make the ganache.
 Blend all the ganache ingredients until smooth (make sure that there aren’t any green avocado chunks inside).